An infinite swampland of U(1) charge spectra in 6D supergravity theories: Background

 In addition to the local anomaly cancellation conditions, we trivially have integrality and non-negativity conditions on $x_R, x_q$: the number of hypermultiplets transforming in a given representation must be a non-negative integer.
 The exception is in the case of quaternionic representations of a nonabelian gauge group.
 We can have so-called ``half-hypermultiplets'' transforming in these representations, which have half the field content of a full hypermultiplet; a full hypermultiplet transforming in the representation $R$ contains an equal number of fields transforming in both $R$ and in $\bar{R}$, while a half-hypermultiplet has half the field content, all transforming only under $R$.
 For our purposes, this amounts to allowing $x_R$ to be a (non-negative) half-integer for such representations.
 (Note that all even-dimensional irreducible representations of $\SU(2)$ are quaternionic.)

 In addition to the local anomaly cancellation conditions we have described above, there are also global anomalies that must cancel.
-In particular \cite{WittenSU2Anom,BershadskyVafaAnom6D,SuzukiTachikawaAnom6D, KumarMorrisonTaylor6DSUGRA,MonnierMooreParkQuantization}, for $\SU(2)$ and $\SU(3)$ theories with only fundamental and adjoint matter fields, the number of fields in the fundamental representation must be congruent to 4 and 0 mod 6, respectively.
-This condition is automatically satisfied by the generic spectra described in the next section.
+In particular \cite{WittenSU2Anom,BershadskyVafaAnom6D,SuzukiTachikawaAnom6D, KumarMorrisonTaylor6DSUGRA,MonnierMooreParkQuantization}, for $\SU(2)$ and $\SU(3)$ theories with only fundamental and adjoint matter fields, the anomalies will cancel if the following conditions are satisfied:

+These conditions are automatically satisfied by the generic spectra described in the next section.
 There are no global anomalies for larger $\SU(N)$ groups.
-Since, as described in \cite{WittenSU2Anom}, the global anomaly constraints depend only on the net contribution from all matter representations to the group theory coefficients $A_R, B_R, C_R$, we expect that global anomalies are therefore also satisfied in all theories we consider here that satisfy the local anomaly cancellation conditions.
+Since, as described in \cite{WittenSU2Anom}, the global anomaly constraints depend only on the net contribution from all matter representations to the group theory coefficients $A_R, B_R, C_R$, we expect that the global anomaly constraints are therefore also satisfied in all theories we consider here that satisfy the local anomaly cancellation conditions.
+Cancellation of the local anomalies guarantees the cancellation of global anomalies if $b$ is an element of the string charge lattice $\Gamma$ --- a condition discussed below.